fleetdm/fleet/docs/Using-Fleet/Fleet-desktop.md

 </div>

 ## OS Support
-Fleet Desktop is supported on MacOS 12+.
+Fleet Desktop is supported on macOS 12+.

 ## Installing Fleet Desktop
 For information on how to install Fleet Desktop, visit: [Adding Hosts](https://fleetdm.com/docs/using-fleet/adding-hosts#fleet-desktop).